Turkey Quesadillas with Cranberry Salsa

 - 2 cups cubed cooked turkey breast

-- In a small saucepan, combine the cranberries, sugar and water.
-Cook over medium heat until the berries pop, about 10 minutes.
-Remove from the heat; cool to room temperature.
-Stir in the pear, onion, celery, lemon juice, jalapeno, lemon peel and cumin.
-Set aside.
+- For salsa, in a small saucepan, combine cranberries, sugar and water; bring to a boil.
+Reduce heat to medium; cook, uncovered, until berries pop, about 10 minutes, stirring occasionally.
+Remove from heat; cool slightly.
+Stir in pear, onion, jalapeno, celery, lemon zest and juice, and cumin.

-Originally published as Turkey Quesadillas with Cranberry Salsa in Light & Tasty December/January 2007, p15
+Originally published as Cranberry Salsa with Turkey Quesadillas in Light & Tasty December/January 2007